Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

 //   - Allows setting a fee greater than 0 to incentivize the processing of payouts.
 // - Composable Function:
 //   - The payment plan script is provided as a function rather than a validator, allowing it to be a component of larger protocols.

+// - A subscriber funds, should be associated with his own staking credentials so that he can get staking rewards even if funds are locked in the contract.